-This is an IT perspective on how to reduce your company’s risk when you have to send employees to work form home.
+This is an IT perspective on how to reduce your company’s risk when you have to send employees to work from home.

 Not surprisingly, many IT systems weren’t prepared for this rush of remote work; even for those that were, new issues have come up.
 A recent article from the Imperial College suggests that there will be waves of COVID – 19 for the next 18 months; this could mean that we might see a corresponding wave for the need to work from home.

-This article’s intent is to help you identify the IT risks associated with remote work, and how to minimize and/or eliminate them.
+This article intends to help you identify the IT risks associated with remote work, and how to minimize and/or eliminate them.

 The Risks of Working from Home

 In the rush to send employees home, some by choice and some not, many corporate IT networks will find themselves interacting with home-based connections, equipment and products.
 Not all of these employees had the use of portable corporate laptops and other hardware, meaning home computers are potentially being used for work.
 The risk is unsecured access to your corporate networks, which creates the opportunity for malware/ransomware to be installed.